payala07/My-Hero-Academia/README.md

 This project takes a little twist on the Angular tutorial "Tour of Heroes".

+For more information on Angular "Tour of Heroes": https://angular.io/tutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

 ## Development server